sap-tutorials/Tutorials/tutorials/cp-starter-ibpm-employeeonboarding-5-run/cp-starter-ibpm-employeeonboarding-5-run.md

 [ACCORDION-BEGIN [Step 7: ](View the process visibility workspace for completed workflow)]

-1. In the SAP Fiori launchpad, choose **Monitor Scenarios** and the process the new set of events.
+1. In the SAP Fiori launchpad, choose **Monitor Scenarios** to process the new set of events.

     ![See Processed data](processeddata_2.png)

-2. Choose the **Process Workspace** tile and open `Employee Onboarding` scenario.
+2. Go back to the homepage, choose **Process Workspace** tile and open `Employee Onboarding` scenario.

     >You will see that the **Completed Instances** and **Cycle Time** numbers have changed.

     ![View Scenario4](viewscenario_4.png)

+With this you complete the mission on **Automating and Extending Employee Onboarding** process using Intelligent Business Process Management services.
+In this mission, you learnt about SAP Cloud Platform Workflow, Business Rules and Process Visibility and how these services come together to help you automate the process and decisions, together with providing out-of-box visibility into the workflows.

 [VALIDATE_6]
 [ACCORDION-END]